Sugar Valley Farm's McLead, Walters 'like kids in a candy store' entering Little Brown Jug

 The Jug is as much in the McLead/Walters blood as Sugar Valley Farm, which is located just over two miles from the Delaware County Fairgrounds.
 The family has raced over the half-mile oval more times than they can count, with horses who often carried sweet monikers to reflect their birthplace.

 Billy was 18 when he became the youngest driver to compete in the Little Brown Jug, finishing fifth in an elimination heat with Honey Cane.
-In 1985, he drove the family’s home-bred champion Saccharum to a fourth-place finish in the Jugette on her way to $800,000 in earnings and Ohio Horse of the Year honors.
+In 1985, he drove the family’s home-bred champion, Saccharum, to a fourth-place finish in the Jugette on her way to $800,000 in earnings and Ohio Horse of the Year honors.

 Soon after meeting on a blind date, McLead took his future wife, Patty, to the 2003 Little Brown Jug.

-It takes luck to win the prestigious two-heat Jug.
-McLead and Walters likewise needed some breaks to get where they are today.
+It takes some luck to win the prestigious two-heat Jug.
+McLead and Walters likewise needed a break to get where they are today.

-A big one came a year after taking over Sugar Valley.
+That came a year after taking over Sugar Valley.
 Ohio Gov. John Kasich signed an executive order that led to the creation of Ohio’s first “racino” at Eldorado Scioto Downs in June 2012.
 Purses at Ohio racetracks soon were the highest they had ever been, and more people came to the Buckeye State looking to buy and breed horses.

 “We knew we were taking a hell of a risk,” Walters said.
 “But you’ve got to take risks.
 Sometimes they work out good.
 Sometimes they don't.”